Burstahh/Trusty-Loot-Multiplier/README.md

 - Breakable-source rewards stay controlled by Breakables where possible
 - Chests and non-chest containers are separated

-## ALL TEH Loot

-ALL TEH Loot is the chaos preset.

-It is intentionally aggressive.

-However, the v3.4.0 ALL TEH Loot logic still keeps important furniture/provision/unique safety fixes in place.
-This is to avoid breaking permanent housing/deco rewards or other special reward paths.

-Use ALL TEH Loot at your own risk.

 ## Known Not Covered

 v3.4.0 covers the main reward paths I wanted to support.